uktrade/lite-frontend/README.md

 ### Without docker

-Node version required is 16.5.0
+Node version required can be found in the `package.json` under `engines`.
 All javascripts and scss files are stored under caseworker/assets and exporter/assets

 ```